The Mindfulness Project at New York University

 Description of Organization

-The Mindfulness Project at New York University is a program that unites faculty, staff and students of NYU interested in learning meditation practices from multiple wisdom traditions.
-This program desires to enrich participants’ lives through the transformative capabilities that mindfulness presents.
+The Mindfulness Project program unites faculty, staff and students of NYU interested in learning meditation practices from multiple wisdom traditions.
+This program aspires to enrich participants’ lives through the transformative capabilities that mindfulness presents.
 The Mindfulness Project works through New York University’s Center for Spiritual Life, a multi-faith initiative designed to enhance the educational experience at NYU by fostering a community of scholars who support religious expression, leadership, integrity, mutual respect, and open dialogue.